-With over 4,000 Montessori schools in the US now, “Montessori” is becoming a household word.
-But while it’s pretty well known as an alternative form of education, there is often still an air of mystery around it.
-It can be hard to describe, even for those whose children attend a Montessori school.
+With over 4,000 Montessori schools in the United States now, “Montessori" is becoming a household word.
+But while it's pretty well known as an alternative form of education, there is often still an air of mystery around it.
+Montessori can be hard to describe, even for those whose children attend a Montessori school.

 So what is Montessori?

 was developed by Maria Montessori, the first female Italian doctor, in the early 20th century.
 She used her training as a scientist and doctor to carefully observe children, and designed a school meant to appeal to their nature, rather than fight it.